Leyland, Lancashire: High schools

 High schools in Leyland include Balshaw's CE High School near Leyland Cross, St Mary's Catholic High School, Worden Academy, a smaller high school situated to the west of the town and Wellfield Academy near the town centre.

 Colleges

 To the east of Worden Park is Runshaw College.

 Geography

-Leyland is made up by six different areas, the town centre itself counts as the main retail side, with the railway station, library and shops nearby.
+Leyland is made up of six different areas.
+The town centre itself counts as the main retail area, with the railway station, library and shops nearby.
 The other areas include Broadfield, Moss Side, Worden Park, Turpin Green and the Wade Hall estate.

-Having been joined by Clayton Brook, draining the village of the same name to the east, after skirting Lostock Hall, the River Lostock flows south west, past Farington and through the western suburbs of the Leyland, collecting Mill Brook (from Worden Park) and Hollin's Brook (draining Runshaw Moor), before moving west towards Croston.
+Having been joined by Clayton Brook, draining the village of the same name to the east, after skirting Lostock Hall, the River Lostock flows south west, past Farington and through the western suburbs of Leyland, collecting Mill Brook (from Worden Park) and Hollin's Brook (draining Runshaw Moor), before moving west towards Croston.

 Notable people

 Notable people who were born in, have grown up in or lived in Leyland include: